divineprog/MoSyncApps/WebSQLDemo/Tutorial/WebSQLTutorial.md

 </style>
 -->

-In this tutorial we will take a look at the Web SQL Databse API, a standard way of accessing SQL databases from JavaScript.
+In this tutorial we will take a look at the Web SQL Database API, a standard way of accessing SQL databases from JavaScript.
 We introduce the API and show how to use it in a MoSync application.
 In addition, we discuss other available options for accessing databases from a JavaScript-based MoSync app.

 The source code for this tutorial is available on [GitHub](https://github.com/divineprog/MoSyncApps/tree/master/WebSQLDemo).

 ## Background

 [Web SQL Database](http://www.w3.org/TR/webdatabase/) is a database API proposed by the W3C Working Group.
 However, the standard is not actively maintained at present, because of lack of independent implementations (multiple implementations are required for W3C to proceed with the standards process).

-Currently, Web SQL is implemented in WebKit, which means that it is available on iOS and Android (and in Chrome on the destktop).
+Currently, Web SQL is implemented in WebKit, which means that it is available on iOS and Android, and in Chrome on the desktop.

 There exists competing standards for data storage in browsers, as outlined in the article [HTML5 Storage Wars](http://csimms.botonomy.com/2011/05/html5-storage-wars-localstorage-vs-indexeddb-vs-web-sql.html).
-In the favour of Web SQL is that it is considered reliable and mature, and it is based on SQLite, a proven database engine that has become popular on mobile devices.
+In the favour of Web SQL is that it is considered reliable and that it is based on SQLite, a proven database engine that has become popular on mobile devices.

-## MoSync support for Web SQL
+MoSync supports the Web SQL API on iOS and Android.
+Database files are stored in the application's local file directory.

 ## A tour of the Web SQL API

 Use the global function openDatabase to open a [Database](http://www.mosync.com/files/imports/doxygen/latest/html5/database.md.html#Database):

-    var db = openDatabase("MyDB", "1", "MyDB", 65536);

 Parameters are: